vortexmakes/RKH/doc/readme.txt

 definitions and macros allowing to restrict the resources consumed by RKH.
 Adjusting this definitions allows to reduce the ROM and RAM consumption, and to enhance the system performance in a substantial manner.
 The
-\ref rkhcfg_h shows the general layout of the \b rkhcfg.h header file.
+\b rkhcfg.h shows the general layout of the configuration file.

 Use the following macros to reduce the memory taken by state machine structure.
 See \ref cfg section for more information.